Rishab-KH/Early-Sepsis-Prediction/README.md

 9) PRE - PROCESSING - After the train-test split, X-train and X-test undergo preprocessing.
 Two separate processes are created: one for preprocessing the training set and another for preprocessing the test set.

-10) SCALING TRAIN AND TEST SETS - In this task, the pre-processed training and test datasets are scaled.
-Separate procedures are established: one for scaling the training set and another for scaling the test set.
+10) SCALING TRAIN AND TEST SETS - In this task, the pre-processed training and test datasets are scaled to standardize the data, which is crucial for many machine learning algorithms.
+Separate procedures are established to handle the scaling of the training set and the test set independently.
+The training set scaling involves fitting the scaler to the training data to learn the necessary parameters, such as mean and standard deviation.
+These parameters are then applied to transform the training data.
+For the test set, the previously learned parameters from the training set scaler are used to transform the test data, ensuring consistency in data scaling.
+This separation prevents data leakage and ensures that the model is evaluated on properly scaled and unbiased test data.

 11) PUSHING FILES TO GCP - Five distinct tasks are established to upload X_train, X_test, Y_train, Y_test, and the scaler to GCP.
 These files are uploaded in .pkl format for efficiency.